Inferring the Langevin Equation with Uncertainty via Bayesian Neural Networks: Introduction

 \section{Introduction}

 The dynamics of numerous complex systems are inherently stochastic due to fluctuation occurring at various levels.
 From molecular processes~\cite{ariga2018nonequilibrium, fang2019nonequilibrium, liu2020quantifying} to collective behaviors of multicellular organisms~\cite{zhang2010collective, hayakawa2020polar, bruckner2021learning}, soft matter and biological substances exhibit both long-term persistent motion and short-term random displacements by a combination of deterministic forces and thermal fluctuations of the environment.
+Fluctuations originating from thermal or non-thermal sources also play an essential role in both the description and design of electronic devices~\cite{agudov2021stochastic, roldan2023variability, aifer2024thermodynamic}.
 Zooming out to larger scales, phenomena like bird flocks~\cite{bialek2012statistical, Mora2016local}, fish schools~\cite{yates2009inherent, jhawar2020noise}, financial market prices~\cite{kanazawa2018kinetic}, and climate dynamics~\cite{lucarini2014mathematical} unfold in characteristic patterns of persistent, gradually changing trends with fluctuations stemming from fast and unresolved degrees of freedom like rapid interactions between constituents.
 The Langevin equation stands as the prevalent mathematical framework for describing the evolution of such stochastic systems over time, incorporating a drift vector that captures persistent, deterministic trends and a stochastic force that captures environmental fluctuations~\cite{risken1996fokker, gardiner2004handbook}.
 A profound understanding of the Langevin equation governing a specific system unlocks substantial advantages: prediction of system evolution over time~\cite{bruckner2019stochastic, bruckner2021learning, bruckner2023learning}, quantification of interactions between degrees of freedom, calibration of an optical trap for particle manipulation~\cite{garvrilov2014realtime}, and measurement of the stochastic nature of thermodynamic quantities like absorbed heat, work done on the system, or entropy production~\cite{sekimoto2010stochastic, seifert2012stochastic}.
 Particularly, how dissipation or entropy production can be noninvasively measured from observed trajectories has recently garnered much attention~\cite{roldan2010estimating, li2019quantifying, liu2020quantifying, vu2020entropy, kim2020learning, lee2023multidimensional, kwon2023alpha}.
 However, inferring the Langevin equation itself from observed trajectories still remains challenging, especially for nonlinear and high-dimensional complex systems.